billthefarmer/notes/README.md

 You may create a backup of all your notes in a zip file.
 The file will have the same name as the notes folder, default `Notes.zip`.

+## Sync
+Android cloud storage apps when last tested appeared not to be capable of syncing a real storage folder on the device.
+However [Syncthing](https://syncthing.net) does just that and can sync your notes folder with other devices and desktop computers.

 ## Removable SD cards
 Android allows removable SD cards to be used like a USB stick or as part of the device storage.
 Storing notes on a removable SD card not